 Subacromial decompression/acromioplasty is considered not medically necessary for all other indications.

 Synovectomy

 Synovectomy refers to removal of the synovial lining of the joint when it has become symptomatic due to inflammation, irritation, or pathology.
-Synovectomy may be performed in a single joint compartment (limited) or multiple compartments (extensive).

 Partial or complete synovectomy is considered medically necessary when BOTH of the following criteria are met: